‘Babywearing’ is a term describing a baby being held close to its caregiver.

 With the use of proper slings and equipment, the term ‘babywearing’ actually denotes that a baby can be carried hands-free, leaving the carer free to continue doing essential energy-giving work for his/her household.

-At Bean Sprout Bubba we currently stock high quality carriers like the Caboo range by Close Parent (UK) and the Manduca range (Germany) in the baby carriers and slings section of the online store.
+At Bean Sprout Bubba we currently stock high quality carriers like the Caboo range by Close Parent (UK) and the Manduca range (Germany) in the baby carriers and slings section of the online store (now closed).